-There are few things more important to effective functioning on the job than getting adequate sleep.
+As you're well aware if you've ever come in to work after staying up late the night before, there are few things more important to effective functioning on the job than getting adequate sleep.
 This is especially true in an occupation that requires as much care and alertness as interstate trucking, which is why it's so concerning that lack of sleep seems to be a significant issue among commercial drivers.

 According to a government survey, truckers average less than five hours of sleep per day, while 18% of all crashes involving commercial vehicles featured driver fatigue as a contributing factor to some degree.
 Given how widespread a problem driving with insufficient sleep appears to be from these numbers, any investigation should at least consider it as a possibility.

 While this issue can be attributed to many factors, including trucking companies requiring their drivers to work longer hours than safety would dictate, there's one issue unique to refrigerated trucks ("reefers") that an inexperienced attorney might overlook.
 And since the burden is on you as the victim of a crash to prove the trucking company's negligence led to your injuries, that could be a critical oversight.

 To understand this problem, it's helpful to have a basic idea of how the refrigerating engines on these vehicles work.
 Essentially, a separate cooling engine powers a compressor that starts the process of refrigeration.
 This engine, which can be fairly noisy, is located on the 18-wheeler between the trailer and the cab.
 Unfortunately, that location also happens to be pretty close to the truck's sleeper berth, making interference with the driver's rest a distinct possibility.